Shinrei Jusatsushi Tarōmaru: Development and release

 Shinrei Jusatsushi Tarōmaru was developed by Time Warner Interactive's Japanese studios for the Sega Saturn.
+A PlayStation version was planned but was never released.
 Hiroshi Iuchi, known for his work with Treasure, did some of the art design.
 Characters were designed by Kenichi Nemoto.
 The game was demonstrated at the Tokyo Toy Show in June 1996.
 The game was released on January 17, 1997, exclusively in Japan.
 Time Warner Interactive reportedly only produced 7,500 copies because they closed the business shortly after the game's release, This figure is disputed; Edge reported it as 5,000 copies, and GameFan and Sega Saturn Magazine reported 50,000 copies.
 Previously during development, in March 1996, the company was purchased by WMS Industries.

 Its low print run resulted in it becoming one of the rarest Sega Saturn games and most desired by collectors, raising its value to hundreds of dollars.
 1UP.com called it the single rarest Saturn game, Nintendo Life called it the most sought-after game for the system, and Eurogamer wrote that it has long been the most prized possession for Saturn collectors.
 According to USgamer, it is games like Shinrei Jusatsushi Tarōmaru that drive the Saturn's appeal to serious game enthusiasts.
 Retro Gamer regretted how its scarcity will mean many players will ultimately never have the opportunity to play it.